kragen/derctuo/markdown/multimeter-metrology.md

-to me that it a computable *inductor* might be a more precise way to measure a resistance, particularly if it can be made very small in physical dimensions so that its magnetic dipole does not impinge on materials with a substantial permeability; [wood's, for example, is 0.43 ppm][2] higher than the vacuum, a situation three orders of magnitude more promising than the corresponding situation with capacitors, and teflon's is even closer (how much closer is not known).
+to me that it a computable *inductor* might be a more precise way to measure a resistance, particularly if it can be made very small in physical dimensions so that its magnetic dipole does not impinge on materials with a substantial permeability; [wood’s, for example, is 0.43 ppm][2] higher than the vacuum, a situation three orders of magnitude more promising than the corresponding situation with capacitors, and teflon’s is even closer (how much closer is not known).

 [2]: https://en.wikipedia.org/wiki/Magnetic_permeability